ShaneWester/SQL-Premiere-League/README.md

 - `points`
 - `season` (e.g., '20/21')

-Data is loaded via an Excel file that has been cleaned from various files from [https://www.football-data.co.uk/englandm.php](url)
+Data is loaded via an Excel file that has been cleaned from various files from [https://www.football-data.co.uk/englandm.php](url) (Season 20-25)
 Once the files were cleaned , they were merged into one CSV to import into MySQL.

 ---